leowweijie99/MDP_Algorithm/README.md

 #### Add obstacle
--Left click any empty cell on the grid to add an obstacle.
+-Left click any empty cell on the grid to add an obstacle

--Left click on an obstacle to cycle through the facing direction.
+-Left click on an obstacle to cycle through the facing direction

 #### Remove obstacle
--Right on an obstacle to remove.
+-Right on an obstacle to remove

 #### Run Algorithm
 -Add obstacles

--Click on 'Start' button.
+-Click on 'Start' button

 #### Robot Controls vectors (based on grid)
 -Forward (0, 1)